Our favorite sugar shacks and maple producers

 Concord, NH 03301

-Why you should visit: This year marks the 40th anniversary for Maple Tree Farm and they have some great events planned including self-guided tours of the orchards and woodland as well as samples of sugar on snow, maple cotton candy, maple cream and, of course, maple syrup.
+Why you should visit: This year marks the 42nd anniversary for Maple Tree Farm and they have some great events planned for Maple Weekend including self-guided tours of the orchards and woodland as well as samples of sugar on snow, maple cotton candy, maple cream and, of course, maple syrup.

 Parker’s Maple Barn